 While living in London, Ontario for 12 years, I had a lot of trouble with hay fever and other allergies.
 My landlady, Mama Mac, introduced me to vitamins and supplements to keep that under control.
 When I saw results I began to study and read everything I could get my hands on about alternative health measures, and I tried out whatever I could afford.

-Bringing Gr'ma's large old aloe vera plant into our home, and discovering how many other uses it had besides soothing skin burns led to my propagation and filling of the sunroom with 60 to 75 pots full of countless aloe vera plants.
+Bringing Gr'ma's large old aloe vera plant into our home had me discovering how many other uses it had besides soothing skin burns led to my propagation and filling of the sunroom with 60 to 75 pots full of countless aloe vera plants.
 Later, visiting her in the nursing home and chatting with other older women led to a discovery of the very therapeutic herbs, (mostly known as weeds), growing under my feet beside the sidewalk!

 After Mom died in November 1997, I saved up for a computer and went online, resolved to become a business woman and to learn how to self-publish my novel.
 I soon discovered that to market anything online you need a web site.
 So I tried out things on some free hosting sites.
 Then I became convinced that a registered domain name was better.
 There was still a steep learning curve, but things improved and I began to be more professional about my sites.

-I have some clients for web design and volunteer at Impact Canada Ministries Inc, (formerly Western Tract Mission Inc), so I keep very busy.
-I've had to juggle my schedule to fit in some hours to work on this and bring it to a place where it will bless and provide for me.
-Because I had taught myself web design from raw HTML coding and this is built so that you don't need any knowledge of HTML, I've had a slow spell as I had to ignore or set aside some of the habits and methods I've used on my other sites, but I'm determined to follow the Guide, and do this right.
+I had some clients for web design and volunteered at Impact Canada Ministries Inc, (formerly Western Tract Mission Inc), so I kept very busy.
+I had to juggle my schedule to fit in some hours to work on this site and bring it to a place where it will bless and provide for me.
+Because I had taught myself web design from raw HTML coding, and because SBI! is built so that you don't need any knowledge of HTML, I had a slow spell as I adjusted some of the habits and methods I've used on my other sites, but I'm determined to follow the Guide, and do this right.

 By all means, go for it!
 I recommend it highly!
 Read up on SiteBuildIt! and do check out the Quick Tour Slide Show A fast step-by-step demo of how SBI! works.
 Better still - try the Virtual Tour!
 You'll be pleasantly surprised!